bf31415/moloch-kibana-examples/opendistro-alerting-details.md

 # Install steps

 1. Install the elastic and kibana 7.1.1 code.
+Full disclaimer-- I was running ES 7.3 and going to 7.1.1 didn't work without some TLC regarding the elastic data.
+In my case I could just delete the elastic data to get elastic 7.1.1 to start.

 ```
 wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-7.1.1-amd64.deb